 However, switching to supply chain can be a great option.
 The field is broad enough to be a fit for people with a variety of technical and soft skills.
 It's also a growing industry, with millions of new employees being added to the workforce.

-If you need a little inspiration for your transition, look no further than our 30 Under 30 Rising Supply Chain Stars class of 2016.
+If you need a little inspiration for your transition, look no further than our 30 Under 30 Rising Supply Chain Stars.
 Some of these young professionals shifted to supply chain from other industries, and they've already established themselves as leaders in the field.
 We spoke with a few of these professionals to get their advice.

 Here's who we chatted with: